Hazing Policy

 Scope

 This Saint Peter’s University policy applies to and governs the conduct of students, faculty, staff, alumni, visitors, and other licensees as part of the Saint Peter’s University community.
-Administrators, coaches, team captains, student-athletes, student leaders, club/organization officers, and all students shall be expected to accept responsibility and act with integrity and civility regarding this issue.
+Administrators, faculty, staff, coaches, team captains, student-athletes, student leaders, club/organization officers, and all students shall be expected to accept responsibility and act with integrity and civility regarding this issue.

 Definitions